 Because of those lawsuits, Raymark eventually filed for bankruptcy in 1989.
 The company attempted to spin off various companies to protect assets from litigation.
 This included the recreation of Raytech, but that company also filed for bankruptcy.

 It took until 2001 for Raymark and Raybestos to emerge from bankruptcy.
 Part of the reorganization agreement included the creation of an asbestos trust to compensate victims.
 The Raytech Corporation Asbestos Personal Injury Settlement Trust was funded with $52 million.

 Raybestos Superfund Site

-The company contaminated the soil and surrounding area with lead and other heavy metals, asbestos, chemical solvents, polychlorinated biphenyls, and many other toxic materials.
-The company had collected this toxic waste in shallow pools that held the waste for decades.
+The company contaminated the soil and surrounding area at its Stratford, Connecticut site.
+This included lead and other heavy metals, asbestos, chemical solvents, polychlorinated biphenyls, and many other toxic materials.
+The company had collected this toxic waste in shallow pools where it sat for decades.

-Raybestos products are still well known in the automotive industry and the brand is still being sold, but it comes with a long history of negligence and harm to human health.
+Raybestos products are still well known in the automotive industry.
+Although the brand is still sold, it comes with a long history of negligence and harm to human health.
 The asbestos trust for Raybestos, Raymark, and Raytech is currently active.

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster